madetech/blog/posts/running_a_retrospective.md

 ## Structure
 Much like every good story needs a beginning, middle and an end, so too does a good retrospective need structure.
 The details of each section can and should vary, but I like to try and keep the overall format familiar.
 I try and stick to something along these lines:

 1. Icebreaker - something to get people talking.
-It could be summarising the sprint in a Tweet, writing notes you would have like to have received at the start of the sprint.
-Keep it short but make it's something everyone can do.
+It could be summarising the sprint in a Tweet, writing notes that you wish you'd received at the start of the sprint.
+Keep it short but make sure it's something everyone can do.
 2. Review actions from the last retrospective - two weeks is a long time, so it's important to remind people where we were back then.
 Did the ideas we came up with fix our problems?
 3. Data gathering - gather up the wins and losses for the last sprint, and group things into themes.
 We're not trying to solve anything just yet, but give everyone a chance to raise issues for the group to consider.
 We'd then use a vote to decide which are our big issues for discussion.
 4. Identify objectives - This is the meat of most retrospectives, so it's important to keep it focussed.
 The aim is to discuss the 'big issues' in turn.
 As a team we're trying to figure out why we think they're happening, why this is a problem, and what ideas we have that might fix or improve the situation.